dotnet/docs-maui/docs/user-interface/layouts/flexlayout.md

 The code-behind file for this example retrieves a collection of photos and adds them to the <xref:Microsoft.Maui.Controls.FlexLayout>.

-In addition, the <xref:Microsoft.Maui.Controls.FlexLayout> is a child of a `ScrollView`.
-Therefore, if there are too many rows to fit on the page, then the `ScrollView` has a default `Orientation` property of `Vertical` and allows vertical scrolling.
+In addition, the <xref:Microsoft.Maui.Controls.FlexLayout> is a child of a <xref:Microsoft.Maui.Controls.ScrollView>.
+Therefore, if there are too many rows to fit on the page, then the <xref:Microsoft.Maui.Controls.ScrollView> has a default `Orientation` property of `Vertical` and allows vertical scrolling.

 ### Page layout